goel4607/solve_common_problems_using_go/Q23-TotalMinFinderToInformAllEmps/problem.md

 n = 8       8 employees: 0, 1, 2, 3, **4**, 5, 6, 7
                                     headID = 4

-You will receive a managers array where managers[i] is the ID of the manage for emplyee i.
+You will receive a managers array where managers[i] is the ID of the manage for employee i.
 Each employee has one direct manager.
 The company head has no manager (managers[headID] = -1).
 It's guaranteed the subordination relationships will have a tree structure.

 n = 8       8 employees:  0, 1, 2, 3,  4, 5, 6, 7     headID = 4
                 managers=[2, 3, 4, 6, -1, 4, 4, 5]